s2lsoftener/PuyoSpectatorAssist2/README.md

 # To Do
 * Create GUI tool for choosing your screen region.
-* Currently, the tool checks for chains every 2 frames, so it gets visually annoying.
-Make the tool only check for chains after each piece placement.
-* Package the tool somehow so people don't need their own Python installations?
-What do people use for this?
+* Package the tool so people don't need to have their own Python installations